“I’m afraid someone will steal my script. I’ve worked so hard on it and it’s really unique. I would be devastated if it got stolen. ”

 If you speak to almost any professional screenwriter, they will tell you that their ideas or their scripts have been stolen and they have been cut out of the picture.
 AND… they accept this as a way of life and just try to get others made.

 THIS… ladies and gentlemen…. is the sad, sad truth.
+But don’t despair for long… there’s hope.

 Although many ideas get stolen or borrowed from, many other screenplays do get optioned, sold, and produced.
 If you want a chance to sell your screenplay, you just have to do what you can to protect it, keep a paper trail of conversations you’ve had and where you sent it.
-Keep records as detailed as feasible so you could make your best case if it should come to pass that your idea was, in fact, stolen.
+Keep records as detailed as possible so you could make your best case if it should come to pass that your idea was, in fact, stolen.

 And the number on thing to do is to copyright your script with the U.S. Copyright office.